 Several MBA programs are not requiring GRE anymore, and many are following suit due to the ongoing COVID-19 crisis.
 Below are some graduate schools that don't require GRE for business.

 While some master's in communication programs ask applicants to present standardized test scores, others don't include GRE as part of the requirement.
 Here are a few graduate schools that don't require GRE for communications.

 The demand for software continues to increase, so does the demand for skilled and competent software professionals.
 The list below shows some of the best graduate schools that don't require the GRE for computer science & technology.

-Some psychology master’s degrees are being offered without GRE requirements, while others only require GRE if the required GPA is not met.
-Check out these five graduate schools that don’t require GRE for psychology (GradSchools.com, n.d.).
+There are some psychology Masters programs without GRE requirements, while others only require GRE if the required GPA is not met.
+Check out these five graduate schools that don't require GRE for psychology (GradSchools.com, n.d.).

 Obtaining a graduate degree in the U.S. is a mission of American and international students alike.
 In this section, we have listed down graduate schools that don't require GRE or GMAT, by state.

 Various options for graduate schools in Georgia that don't require GRE are available.
 These programs are in education, business, or social work (Study.com, n.d.)

 Graduate schools that don't require GRE in Texas are on the rise.
 However, they require other proofs of academic excellence, such as a high GPA.

 University of California-Berkeley Vice Provost for Graduate Studies and Dean Garcia Bedolla said that they are thrilled to have removed the GRE requirement in their admission process (Nietzel, 2021).
 Other graduate schools that don't require GRE in California are as follows.

 North Carolina graduate school applicants consider costs, graduation rates, number of students, locations, and requirements when choosing where to take their master's or doctorate.
 Here are some graduate schools that don't require GRE in North Carolina (Study.com, n.d.).